smaremanda/add-in-docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

 The manifest for the  **HelloProjectOData** project is the HelloProjectOData.xml file.
 You can optionally modify the manifest to add a description of the add-in, a reference to an icon, information for additional languages, and other settings.
 Procedure 3 simply modifies the add-in display name and description, and adds an icon.

-For more information about the manifest, see [Office Add-ins XML manifest](../overview/add-in-manifests.md) and[Schema reference for Office Add-ins manifests (v1.1)](http://msdn.microsoft.com/library/7e0cadc3-f613-8eb9-57ef-9032cbb97f92%28Office.15%29.aspx).
+For more information about the manifest, see [Office Add-ins XML manifest](../overview/add-in-manifests.md) and [Schema reference for Office Add-ins manifests (v1.1)](http://msdn.microsoft.com/library/7e0cadc3-f613-8eb9-57ef-9032cbb97f92%28Office.15%29.aspx).

 ### Procedure 3.
 To modify the add-in manifest